|

 in 1982 of one larger and several smaller Jewish settlements

 established since 1967.
-The peace treaty with Israel was
+The peace treaty with Israel

-member of an Egyptian fundamentalist Muslim organization.
+1981 Sadat was murdered by a member of an Egyptian fundamentalist

 1982